-The transformation of a failed arts center in New Orleans’ Warehouse District into a world-class culinary institute has finally moved forward after closing on the financing needed to redevelop the historic 93,000-square-foot, five-story building.
+The transformation of a failed arts center in New Orleans’ Warehouse District into a world-class culinary institute finally moved forward after closing on the financing needed to redevelop the historic 93,000-square-foot, five-story building.

-This new $32 million complex, including teaching kitchens, event space and a street-level café, will provide educational programs in culinary and pastry arts as well as hospitality entrepreneurship through a partnership with Tulane University.
+This new $32 million complex, including teaching kitchens, event space and a street-level café, provides educational programs in culinary and pastry arts as well as hospitality entrepreneurship through a partnership with Tulane University.
 The programs were designed for aspiring chefs seeking higher-wage jobs in their industry.
-Cooking and beverage seminars and classes ranging from knife skills to New Orleans cocktails will also be offered for locals and visitors alike.
+Cooking and beverage seminars and classes ranging from knife skills to New Orleans cocktails also be offered for locals and visitors alike.

 “This is what the New Orleans hospitality industry has always dreamt of,” restaurateur Ti Adelaide Martin, who co-founded NOCHI, told the Picayune.
 According to the newspaper, the project has been years in the making.